PengtaoHu/ComputerVision/CSE573_CVIP/README.md

 Homework3 : Homography and fundamental matrix estimation
 Homework4 : Autoencoders for Image Classification
 FinalProject : A solution to a defect and details of Integration of color and texture cues in a rough-set–based segmentation method

+*Code and reports only, no data or demo.